PetrKryslUCSD/FinEtoolsAcoustics.jl/README.md

 ```
 using Pkg; Pkg.activate("."); Pkg.instantiate();
 ```
 - Execute the desired tutorial.
-Here `name.jl` is the name of the tutorial file:
+Here `name_tut.jl` is the name of the tutorial file:
 ```
-include("name.jl")
+include("name_tut.jl")
 ```

 ## Examples